Learn how to draw a great looking Chibi Han Solo from Star Wars with easy, step-by-step drawing instructions, and video tutorial.

 8. Draw a hexagon-shaped belt buckle, rectangular belt, and trapezoid-shaped holster.
 Then, use overlapping curved lines to begin sketching Han's legs and boots.

-Chibi Han Solo from Star Wars Drawing - Step 9
+Complete the Outline of Your Chibi Han Solo from Star Wars Drawing - Step 9

 9. Complete the irregular shapes of the boots and holster using curved lines.
 Note the small "V" shaped lines that add dimension to the tops of the boots.

-Complete Chibi Han Solo from Star Wars Drawing
+Color Your Chibi Han Solo from Star Wars Drawing

 Color your chibi-style cartoon of Han Solo.
 He has brown hair and wears a dark vest.